Customer Initiated Private Side Lead Replacement

 - Standard Assistance: Your entire service replacement is paid for through a combination of District and DC Water Bipartisan Infrastructure Law (BIL) funds.
 The District will cover the 50% replacement costs up to $2,500 and DC Water BIL will cover the costs up to the reasonable caps.

 Lead Pipe Replacement Assistance Program (LPRAP)

 First, check our lead map to confirm there is lead pipe on private property and non-lead in public space.
-The map will look like the image below with a GREEN/GRAY circle on your property if you are eligible for this program.
+The map will look like the image below:

 Note: DO NOT START WORK until your application with the Department of Energy and Environment has been approved and you have received a benefit confirmation letter.
 See application process below.